-278. See discussion of opportunism in Section IV(B) infra.
+&lt;sup>276 See discussion of opportunism in Section IV(B) infra.

-- 279. Private sanctions are available to a counterparty harmed by an informal exchange, such as a firm's tit-for-tat responses to bad behavior or normative judgments about another's character, as well as community-based sanctions such as ostracism of a deviant actor.
-Gilson et al., Braiding, supra note 102, at 1393. - 280.
-Mentor #14, supra note 107. - 281.
-This is consistent with Gilson's recognition that it is helpful to have someone at the center of a network governance dispute resolution system.
-Gilson et al., Braiding, supra note 102, at 1403. - 282.
-Director #7, supra note 210 ("We'd definitely keep our ears to the ground about compensation.").
+&lt;sup>277 Private sanctions are available to a counterparty harmed by an informal exchange, such as a firm's tit-for-tat responses to bad behavior or normative judgments about another's character, as well as community-based sanctions such as ostracism of a deviant actor.
+Gilson et al., supra note 101, at 1393.

+&lt;sup>279 This is consistent with Gilson's recognition that is helpful to have someone at the center of a network governance dispute resolution system. [check this; c/f Gilson 1409] Gilson et al., supra note 101, at 1409.

+&lt;sup>280 Director #7, supra note 208 ("We'd definitely keep our ears to the ground about compensation").